 One of the most influential Pashtun tribal leaders in southern Afghanistan is Sher Mohammad Akhunzadeh.
 A close associate of Karzai when they were in exile in Quetta, Pakistan, during Taliban rule, Karzai appointed him governor of Akhunzadeh's home province of Helmand when the Taliban government fell in late 2001.
 Akhunzadeh controls many loyalists in Helmand who helped international forces secure the province during his governorship of the province.
 However, his followers reportedly exercised power arbitrarily and engaged in illicit economic activity, contributing to Britain's demand that he be removed as a condition of Britain taking security control of Helmand in 2005.
 Karzai acceded to the demand, even though he subsequently asserted that Akhundzadeh was more successful against militants in Helmand using his local militiamen than was Britain with its modern force.
 Akhunzadeh promoted Karzai's reelection in Helmand Province in the 2009 election.
-Akhunzadeh and other traditional Helmand leaders apparently won their power struggle with Helmand governor Ghulab Mangal, who is from eastern Afghanistan, when Karzai replaced him on September 20, 2012.
+Akhunzadeh and his allies apparently won a power struggle with then Helmand governor Ghulab Mangal, who is from eastern Afghanistan, when Karzai replaced Mangal on September 20, 2012, despite widespread praise for Mangal by U.S. officials.